MicrosoftDocs/win32/desktop-src/Msi/eliminating-patches.md

 ---
-Description: 'A patch that should no longer be used can be eliminated from the patching sequence.' ms.assetid: 'b1d499d9-4fd3-4996-84a1-c32acefbb98f'
+Description: A patch that should no longer be used can be eliminated from the patching sequence. ms.assetid: b1d499d9-4fd3-4996-84a1-c32acefbb98f
 title: Eliminating Patches
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Eliminating Patches